 I completed an M.A. in linguistics in May 2017 after working for a few years in the EEG lab at Michigan State University with my adviser, Dr. Alan Beretta.
 My research has focused on how people process nominal compounds in sentences as a way of understanding what cues can lead a parser to commit to a structure it has built, and what elicits the need for revisions of that structure.

-I’m a strong believer in community engagement and volunteerism.
+I’m a strong believer in community engagement through volunteering.
 I spent three years in the Peace Corps serving in Benin, and I worked for two years with The Listening Ear Crisis Intervention Center as a volunteer crisis counselor on their hotline.
 I currently work with Community Help in Park Slope (CHiPS), volunteering with their residence program and soup kitchen.

 I also really enjoy just about anything that takes me outdoors.
 I bike places whenever I can.
 Several time per year, I go hiking, canoeing, snowshoeing, etc. Fun fact: I was an amateur circus performer for four years.